yochaibaruchi/demo-moviesProject-Frontend/README.md

 In the project directory, you can run:

 ## `npm i`

 ##the project is uploaded without node_modules so you'll need to run the command 'npm i'
-to install all the modules
+to install all the modules back

 ### `npm start`